RM-Sharma999/Fraud-Detection-System/README.md

 Multiple classification models were trained and evaluated to identify the most effective approach for fraud detection.

-Multiple classification models were trained and evaluated to identify the most effective approach for fraud detection.
-Model performance was assessed using metrics suitable for imbalanced data, and the selected model was further optimized through calibration and threshold tuning to improve fraud detection reliability.
+Multiple machine learning models were trained and evaluated using metrics suitable for imbalanced data.
+The best-performing model was then optimized through calibration and threshold tuning to improve fraud detection performance.

 ### Baseline Model Comparison